ninivert/ParticleAccelerator/docs/Journal.md

 - Finish tests for Element
 - NULLPTR exception in class Element
 - When a particle gets out of an Element, it points to the next Element
-- test the passPartoNextElement function
+- test the `Element::updatePointedElement` function
-- test the updateElement function
+- test the `Accelerator::updateElement` function
 - 2 touching Elements must have the same posOut (in init) and posIn
 - Changed every include header in `.h` files to a forward declaration to resolve circular conflicts from HELL
 - Bundle up dependencies on header files
+- Rename `Element::isInWall`
+- Answer questions
+- Drawable class and its inheritance

 ## Todo

+- Implement textual renderer
 - make_circle function in accelerator ?
 - init_particles for the pointer of particles to be initialized with the 1st element (or the closest one)
-- Rename `Element::isOut`
-- Drawable class and its derivatives (oh no!)
 - `Accelerator::step()` needs to take into account the fact that particles are leaving the accelerator (not in an Element anymore)
-- Answer question
+- Make `exerciceP9.cpp`
 - Make `README.md`
-- Make `exerciceP9.cpp`

 ## Questions

 - Add relativist mass to particle ?
 - Doit on rendre un `README.md` ?
+- Do we need to specify a virtual destructor on all parent classes (aka `Drawable`) for destruction to correctly take place ?